SamderJK/MAg05/README.md

 But why 8?

 ### Start value & first planes
 Finding the start value is easy.
-Divide the **amount of days / airplanes (n)** by Euler's number and round it.
+Divide the **amount of days or airplanes (n)** by Euler's number and round it.

 ```
 22 / e ≈ 8